foldedtoad/dwm3000/README.md

-# Nordic nRF52-series + Decawave DWM3000 on Zephyr v2.5
+# Nordic nRF52-series + Decawave DWM3000 on Zephyr v2.7

-**NOTE: This set of projects require Zephyr Version 2.5.**
+**NOTE: This set of projects require Zephyr Version 2.7.**

+**NOTE: All examples build successfully with Zephyr 2.7, but the nrf52840 board is exibiting a problem with SPI3.
+The nrf52832 and nucleo boards should be working without problems.**

 This project contains firmware examples for the Decawave DWM3000-series Ultra Wideband (UWB) modules with Zephyr RTOS.
 It's a port of Qorvo/Decawave's SDK found on their website.

 This port to Zephyr generally follows the Qorvo/Decawave [DWM3000 SDK Release V1.1](https://www.qorvo.com/products/p/DWS3000#documents).
 It is advised to review the SDK's content to get a general understanding of how the examples are intended to function.

 ## State of Project
-* The combination of PCA10056 (nRF52840) + DWS3000 are fully functional: see Sample Outputs section below.
+* The combination of PCA10056 (nRF52840) + DWS3000 are not completely functional at this time.
 * The combination of PCA10040 (nRF52832) + DWS3000 are fully functional.
 * The combination of Nucleo-F429ZI + DWS3000 are functional.
-Not all sub-projects have been tested yet.
 * Interaction with DWM1001 boards does not interact correctly with PCA100xx + DWS3000: framing errors.

 ### Terminology